epsi-rns/candyclone-inkscape/README.md

 * Background: Inverted version of default, using background

-Each four kind of master slides implemented with 19 google colors.
+Each four kind of master slides implemented with 19 google colors,
++ 1 gradient
-Resulting total of 76 master slides.
+Resulting total of 100 master slides.

 -- -- --